 Where: Denver, CO; Ojai, CA; Portland, OR

-Stitching in progress at Garash Galeria in Mexico City, the first stop on Jessica’s recent book tour for “Make + Mend” (Watson-Guptill, 2018)
+Sashiko stitching in progress Stitching in progress at Garash Galeria in Mexico City, the first stop on Jessica's recent book tour for "Make + Mend" (Watson-Guptill, 2018)

-Students at Jessica’s 2018 Mexico City workshop session, hosted by Madejajaja
+Students at a sashiko workshop session in Mexico City Students at Jessica's 2018 Mexico City workshop session, hosted by Madejajaja

 Since her new book Make + Mend landed in bookshops in August, Jessica Marquez, the veteran Etsy seller behind Miniature Rhino, has been taking her hand-stitched show on the road with workshops dedicated to the book’s featured technique, sashiko mending.
 With a rich history in Japanese culture, sashiko is a method of repairing and reinforcing textiles using striking geometric stitch patterns that intentionally contrast with the base fabric below.
 Students are encouraged to bring their own garments to mend or embellish during each session.
 Look for her workshops across the United States this fall, including at Denver’s Fancy Tiger Crafts and Lisa Congdon’s new Portland, Oregon space.
 Can’t make the trip?
 Check out Miniature Rhino’s collection of sashiko and embroidery kits on Etsy.